What are the programs objectives?

 - It is money that would otherwise have gone into the Player Payment Pool and is essentially a donation from the current male players to the past players for their, and the game's benefit.

-- The Player Partnership Fund (formally known as the State of the Game fund) incorporates the ACA Premier Cricket Program, the Female Health Insurance Scheme, the Premier Cricket Volunteer Program and an Internship Program.
+- The Player Partnership Fund (formally known as the State of the Game fund) incorporates the ACA Premier Cricket Program, the Female Health Insurance Scheme, the Premier Cricket Volunteer Recognition Program and an Internship Program.

 How do you apply for the ACA Premier Cricket Program?